insight-platform/Savant/docs/source/savant_101/20_video_processing.rst

 Case 2: Low-Res Output Footage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You have 10 cams of FullHD and 15 cams of HD resolution.
-You need the outgoing video but HD is OK, all your models are fine to work with HD resolution.
+You need the outgoing video and HD resolition is acceptable, all your models are fine to work with HD resolution.

 **Solution**: configure the pipeline to use HD resolution, send all streams to a single pipeline.